marcosschroh/pyinstamation/README.md

 ## Quickstart

-Check you are using `python3` and [pyvirtualenv is installed properly](http://pyvirtualdisplay.readthedocs.io/en/latest/#general)
+Check you are using `python3` and [pyvirtualdisplay is installed properly](http://pyvirtualdisplay.readthedocs.io/en/latest/#general)

 ```
 make init